-In psychology, an assessment is always focused on answering the referral question.
-The typical referral question in forensic psychology is, "What should the child's custody schedule be?"
-This is NOT an appropriate question for clinical psychology and will be rejected by clinical psychology as inappropriate, and as unanswerable by the knowledge of professional psychology.
+In psychology, the assessment is always focused on answering the referral question.
+The typical referral question in forensic psychology is, "What should the child's custody schedule be."
+This is NOT an appropriate question for clinical psychology and will be rejected by clinical psychology as both inappropriate and unanswerable based on the knowledge of professional psychology.

 For clinical psychology, the referral question is treatment-focused, because clinical psychology is treatment focused.
-In order to develop a treatment plan, we must first have a diagnosis, the treatment for cancer is different than the treatment for diabetes.
-The foundational axiom in clinical psychology is; assessment leads to diagnosis, and diagnosis guides treatment.
-Those are the foundational steps to solving pathology.
+In order to develop a treatment plan we must first have a diagnosis, the treatment for cancer is different than the treatment for diabetes.
+The axiom in clinical psychology is: assessment leads to diagnosis, and diagnosis guides treatment.
+Those are the steps to developing an effective treatment plan.
 What's the treatment?
-Tell me the diagnosis, and I will tell you the treatment.
+What's the diagnosis and I will tell you the treatment.
 The treatment for cancer is different than the treatment for diabetes.